rmetcalf9/shopping_basket_test/README_PYTHON.md

 Other files came from my previously built template and may have had slight minor alterations.

+## Running example

+It is possible to run the example locally however I have also deployed it to my personal web server.
+[See here](./APIContainerPythonVersion/LIVETEST.md) for instructions to see a running version.

 ## swagger.json

 I am using flaskrestplus which is a python library which provides request marsheling and autogenerates the swagger.json files based on datamodels defined in the code.
 For reference I have saved an example of it's output [here](./APIContainerPythonVersion/example_files/swagger.json)